nanxiaobei/retalk/docs/DOCUMENTATION.md

 Then use libraries like [react-loadable](https://github.com/jamiebuilds/react-loadable#loading-multiple-resources) or [loadable-components](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel) to dynamic import both component and model.

-Here is a `loadable-components` example.
+Here is a `loadable-components` example:

 ```jsx
 import React from 'react';